azadwasan/neuralnetwork/docs/easyNN/LinearRegression.md

 	return sum;
 }
 ```
+LinearRegression::evaluate only signifies that evaluate is a method belonding to LinearRegression class.
 The implementation consits of a simple loop that sums the product of the feature values and the parameter.
 However, because $x_0 = 1$, we can save some effort.
 This adjusted version highlights the point:

 ```cpp
 // Linear regression implementation using raw loops with shorter feature vector